Maersk Air Cargo: New name same business

 Sterling fell into financial distress in 1993 and months before the contract was to take effect its credits were cut off.
-UPS backed out of the deal and instead approached Star Air.
+UPS backed out of the expected deal and approached Star Air instead.
 An agreement was signed on 22 October 1993, with services commencing ten days later.
-This could be done because Star Air turned to Sterling employees who had been working on the preparations.
-People who had been employed by Sterling were instead hired by Star Air, giving them access to pilots, engineers and administrators.
-The initial contract involved flights to Milan, Rome, Zaragoza and Porto.
-The operations were gradually expanded and soon the airline was operating four 727s.
+This could be done because Star Air turned to Sterling employees who had already been working for the contract with UPS.
+People who had been employed by Sterling were quickly hired by Star Air, including pilots, engineers and office staff.
+The initial UPS contract consisted of flights to Milan, Rome, Zaragoza and Porto, but the operations were gradually expanded and soon Star Air was operating four Boeing 727s.

-The same year, Star Air started the process of retiring the Fokkers.
-Falling prices for smaller cargo aircraft made this part of the operation unprofitable.
+Also in 1993, the air carrier started to retire the Fokkers: falling prices for smaller cargo aircraft had made this operation unprofitable.
 At the same time a closer integration with Maersk Air was carried out, in which the two companies received a common administration, operations center and navigational division.
-The Fokker F27s were retired in 1996 and since Star Air has solely flown for UPS.
-Star Air had a revenue of DKK 82 million in 1997, which rose to DKK 159 million in 2002.
-Its profits in this period varied between DKK 12 and 20 million.
+The Fokker F27s were retired in 1996 and since then Star Air solely flew for UPS.
+Revenues of DKK 82 million in 1997, rose to DKK 159 million in 2002.
+Profits in this period varied between DKK 12 and 20 million.

-A total of eight 727s entered service with Star Air; all being the -100 series with Rolls-Royce RB.183 Tay engines.
+A total of eight 727s entered service, all being the 100 series with Rolls-Royce RB.183 Tay engines.
 Two aircraft were taken into service in 1993, one more in 1994, two more in 1996, one more in 1997 and the last in 2001.

-Development since the 2000s
+Development in the 2000s

 Four Boeing 757-200s were introduced in 2001 and 2002, and the number of 727s cut to four.

-After signing a new contract with a duration until 2015, Star Air carried out a full fleet replacement in 2005 and 2006.
+After signing a new contract with validity until 2015, Star Air carried out a full fleet replacement in 2005 and 2006.
 All the 727s and 757s were returned and instead eleven Boeing 767-200s were leased.
 This gave a major hike in revenue, increasing from DKK 106 million in 2004 to DKK 653 million in 2007.
 Profits increased from DKK 7 to 58 million.
-Maersk Air was sold to Sterling Airlines in 2005.
-Star Air was kept out of the deal and instead it made a subsidiary directly under the Maersk Group.
+Some new events were in sight: Maersk Air was sold to Sterling Airlines in 2005.
+Star Air was not included in the deal and instead became a subsidiary of Maersk Group.
 It was also given the responsibility for operating the Maersk Group's corporate jet, a Canadair Challenger 600.
-Star Air took delivery of a Boeing 767-300 in 2014.
+Star Air took delivery of its first Boeing 767-300 in 2014.
+Operations continued without any particular changes in the following years and in the spring of 2022 the airline changed its name to Maersk Air Cargo.

+In 2024, Maersk took delivery of two new Boeing 777Fs and started long-haul service between China and Europe.
+In early 2026, Maersk disposed of three 767 freighters which were operated in the US by Amerijet, with the Amerijet contract terminated early.